 Hennessy, D. A., Jakubowski, R., & Leo, B.* (2016).
 The impact of primacy/recency effects and hazard monitoring on attributions of other drivers.
 Transportation Research Part F, 39, 43-53.

 - Psychology of Aggression and Violence (PSY 384)

 - Environmental Psychology (PSY 370)

 Aggression, Violence, and Vengeance (including female aggression, driver aggression, workplace aggression, spectator aggression),

 Daily Hassles, Stress & Coping (work stress, driver stress), Traffic Psychology,

 Scientific Racism, Gender Roles, Consumer Psychology, Adoption Matching

-President's Award for Excellence in Research, Scholarship, and Creativity
+2010 Buffalo State College President’s Award for Excellence in Scholarship and Research